gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/02-frontmatter.md

 This page describes:

-* How to wrte basic front matter.
+* How to write basic front matter.
 * Some common metadata elements used in front matter.
 * Where to find other resources to learn more advanced front matter use cases.

 ## Basic front matter structure

 Front matter goes at the top of each Markdown page.
-It's marked off from the rest of the document with three dashes (`---`).
+Three dashes (`---`) separate the front matter from the rest of the document.

-For example, here's the start of a Markdown document with front matter:
+For example, a Markdown document with front matter might look like this:

 ```md
 <!-- START OF PAGE -->